tiffanymonroe/wdi-remote-gizmo/projects/project_3/README.md

   * Explains the technical challenges
   * Explains which improvements you might make

-Additionally, we would like each group member to answer **at least at least one** of the following questions:
+Additionally, we would like each group member to answer **at least one** of the following questions:

 1) What went well for your group?
 2) What was your groups biggest struggle?